julionm/landing-page/reminder.md

   - Sort of done, I'm not adding a form but I'll give all information needed to someone reach me easily
 - [x] animate the header
   - Kind of removed it... so there's no more header to animate
+- [x] redo the projects part
+  - I did change things there, but it's okay now
+- [x] design new sections
+  - designed the latest Last Updates section